stonkpunk/my-npm-modules/marching-cubes-fast/README.md

 //if you want to run marching cubes on your own list of voxels...
 //var result = mcf.marchingCubesVoxelList(dfSimplex3d, listOfVoxels); //array of voxels, where each voxel is a bounding box like scanBounds

+//^^^ note that the voxels can be different sizes! level-of-detail effects etc, possible

 console.log(result);